-The very first thing you need to do is to connect to your Linux VPS via SSH and upgrade your system software to the latest version available.
-You can do that by using the following command:
+The very first thing you need to do, before installing npm is to connect to your Linux VPS via SSH and upgrade your system software to the latest version available.
+You can do that by executing the following command:

 sudo apt-get update && sudo apt-get -y upgrade

-The upgrade process could take anywhere between a few seconds to a few minutes, depending on the software that needs to be upgraded.
+The upgrade process could take anywhere from a few seconds to a few minutes, depending on the software that needs to be upgraded.
 Once your system is up to date, you can proceed with the other steps of this tutorial.